Kosuke Kindaichi: Film

 Kiyoshi Astumi played the detective in Yatsuhaka-mura (1977), while Toshiyuki Nishida appeared in Devil's Flute (1979).
 Director Nobuhiko Obayashi made a parody film in 1979 titled The Adventures of Kosuke Kindaichi, starring Ikkô Furuya in the title role.
 Takeshi Kaga played the character in the 1981 film Akuryoto, whilst 1996's Yatsuhaka-Mura starred Etsushi Toyokawa.
+Matsuya Onoe stars as Kindaichi in Takashi Shimizu's 2026 version of The Village of Eight Gravestones.

 Television

 There have been numerous television drama films starring various different actors as Kindaichi: